konsumer/rawproto/README.md

 * Streaming data-parser for large input
 * Collection analysis: better type-guessing with more messages
 * `getTypes` that doesn't mess with JS data, and just gives possible types of every field
+* partial-parsing like `protoc --decode`.
+It basically tries to decode, but leaves unknown fields raw.